Mapping to data sources

 | 106 | {customer_id: 106, name: Francis} | Francis |

-When you need to transform or filter data before mapping, use SQL() instead of TABLE():
+When you need to transform or filter data before mapping, use SQL() instead of TABLE().
+This lets you write a SQL subquery as the source:

 WITH